godotengine/godot-docs/tutorials/2d/2d_sprite_animation.rst

 -------

-These examples illustrate the two classes you can use in Godot for 2D animation.
-Working with ``AnimationPlayer`` is a bit more complex than ``AnimatedSprite``, but it provides additional functionality, since you can also animate other properties like position or scale.
-An ``AnimationPlayer`` can also be used together with an ``AnimatedSprite``.
+These examples illustrate the two classes you can use in Godot for 2D animation. ``AnimationPlayer`` is a bit more complex than ``AnimatedSprite``, but it provides additional functionality, since you can also animate other properties like position or scale.
+The class ``AnimationPlayer`` can also be used with an ``AnimatedSprite``.
 Experiment to see what works best for your needs.